mikemeding/Angular-Bootstrap-Modal-Forms/README.md

 	// The structure of the input fields
 	fields: [
 		{name: "id", display: false}, // this item is preserved but not displayed
-        // follows a simalar naming patter as the input fields would {name: "name", displayName: "Name", placeholder: "Panel [a,b,etc...]", type: "text", required: true}, {name: "mac", displayName: "MAC", placeholder: "0x36000...", type: "text", required: true},
+        	// follows a simalar naming pattern as the input fields would {name: "name", displayName: "Name", placeholder: "Panel [a,b,etc...]", type: "text", required: true}, {name: "mac", displayName: "MAC", placeholder: "0x36000...", type: "text", required: true},
         ...
 	],
     	// Add mode settings
 	addModalSettings: {
 		title: 'Add New Panel',
         // the submission callback function above.
 All fields are placed into a new object